SDEV-NAIT/class-instructor-contributor-guide/README.md

     - this should have the planning calendar attached or linked in some way shape or form.
     - any other non code that we want to manage with github.
     - *Note: Course Outlines should be managed in brightspace or the learning management system.*
-  - **1 folder for each topic taught in the course.**
+  - **1 folder for each topic/module taught in the course.**
     - README.md for the
       - this should contain lesson plans for each day taught
     - Folders for every example (start and end)
       - preferably have a readme for this.
-      - Should be referenced in the topic README.md
+      - Should be referenced in the topic/module README.md
     - Any notes needed or links to notes needed should be in here.
-      - Should be referenced in the topic README.md
+      - Should be referenced in the topic/module README.md
   - **README.md** for the course
     - Description for the course
     - **Table for Assignments**
       - Link to each assignment in the repo
       - Weighting
       - Due Date (can be a week)
-    - **Link to the Topics**
+    - **Link to the Topics/Modules**
       - Should link to the README.md in the folder.
       - Should be in the order of things taught
     - Notes that might helpful for the course (optional)